 Nonresident aliens are entitled to the annual gift exclusions under Code section 2503(b) for gifts to donees other than their spouses.
 There is also an annual gift tax exclusion for gifts made on or after July 14, 1988 to a spouse who is not a U.S. citizen.
-This exclusion is indexed to reflect increases in the cost of living.
-In 1999 and earlier, it was \$100,000.
-In 2011, it is \$139,000.
+This exclusion is \$100,000 indexed since 1999 to reflect increases in the cost of living.
+In 2015, it is \$145,000.
 The unlimited marital deduction is available for gifts of U.S. tangible personal property or real property by nonresident aliens to U.S. citizen spouses.
 Charitable deductions are generally limited to gifts to domestic corporate charities and to charitable trusts which are to use the gift within the United States.
 Nonresident aliens may not elect to split gifts with their spouses since Code section 2513(a)(1) requires that both donor and spouse be U.S. citizens or residents.